-In Oblivion and Fallout 3, determining your damage resistance was pretty straight-forward; you had an armor score, and that was how much damge you resisted from every attack, capping out at 80%.
-In Skyrim, the damage resistance cap is still 80%, but now you have this brute number hidden behind a fancy "Armor Rating" stastistic.
+In The Elder Scrolls IV: Oblivion, determining your damage resistance was pretty straight-forward; you had an armor score, and that was how much damge you resisted from every attack, capping out at 80%.
+In Skyrim, the damage resistance cap is still 80%, but now you have this brute number hidden behind a fancy armor rating stastistic.

-The more/better armor you have on, the higher your Armor Rating.
-Due to how damage resistance is calculated, however, the more pieces of armor (including a shield) you're wearing at once, the lower the Armor Rating score you need to hit that magical 80%.
-If you're wearing four pieces of armor (helmet, armor, gloves, boots) and a shield, you only need an Armor Rating of 542, but you won't always have a shield equipped - dual wielding, casting spells and archery are all aspects of the game that interfere with this.
-The more common number to shoot for then (and the goal put forward in this guide) is 567 - the Armor Rating you need to reach to hit 80% damage resistance with four pieces of armor and no shield.
+The more/better armor you have on, the higher your armor rating.
+Due to how damage resistance is calculated, however, the more pieces of armor (including a shield) you’re wearing at once, the lower the armor rating score you need to hit that magical 80%.
+If you’re wearing four pieces of armor (helmet, armor, gloves, boots) and a shield, you only need an armor rating of 542.
+However, you won’t always have a shield equipped - dual wielding, casting spells and archery are all aspects of the game that interfere with this.
+The more common number to shoot for then (and the overall goal put forward in this guide) is 567 - the armor rating you need to reach to hit 80% damage resistance with four pieces of armor and no shield.

-Elemental Resistances come in three flavors; Fire, Frost and Shock.
+Elemental resistances come in three forms; Fire, Frost and Shock.
 Nords start out with a 50% resistance to Frost, while Dark Elves (Dunmer) start out with a 50% resistance to Fire.
 Unfortunately, given the limited number of items that can bear these enchantments (boots, ring, necklace, shield), most characters will have to settle for 56% (the maximum amount you can get from enchanting your own gear) in each, which is well shy of the 85% maximum.
-Fortunately, however, there are other ways to shore up your resistances.
+Fortunately, however, there are other ways to shore up your resistances, as detailed below.

-Magic Resistance is more straight-forward than Armor Rating, coming in straight percentages.
-There's only one type of magic, too, and since most sources of elemental damage are magical (including dragon breath!), Magic Resistance is your best defense against elements, too.
-The effects are fortunatel cumulative, meaning that if you hit the cap of 85% Magic Resistance you'll have that much damage reduced, then the remainder will be further reduced by your specific elemental resistance, if applicable.
-So if you take 500 damage from a source, and have 85% Magic Resistance that'll be reduced outright to 75 damage.
-If you then have 56% elemental resistance that'll be further cut to 33 damage.
-That 500 damage doesn't look so scary anymore, does it?
+Magic resistance is more straight-forward than armor rating, coming in straight percentages.
+There’s only one type of magic, too, and since most sources of elemental damage are magical (including dragon breath!), magic resistance is your best defense against elemental attacks, too.
+The effects are cumulative, meaning that if you hit the cap of 85% magic resistance you’ll have that much damage reduced, then the remainder will be further reduced by your specific elemental resistance, where applicable.
+So, if you take 500 damage from a source and have 85% magic resistance, that’ll be reduced outright to 75 damage.
+If you then have 56% elemental resistance that’ll be further cut to 33 damage.
+That 500 damage doesn’t look so scary anymore, does it?

-Altogether this allows Bretons to get the "Magic Resistance" perks in the Alteration tree and enjoy a passive, permanent 70% Magic Resistance, whichs is frankly good enough for most encounters (which paired with some Elemental Resistances, anyways).
-Everybody else should supplement their Magic Resistance scores with The Lord Stone.
+Altogether this allows Bretons to get the magic resistance perks in the Alteration tree and enjoy a passive, permanent 70% magic resistance, which is frankly good enough for most encounters, especially when paired with some elemental resistances.
+All other races will need to supplement their magic resistance scores with the Lord Stone.

-Instead this effect has the stated chance to negate all damage from said spell, and if successful, it'll add the full Magicka cost of that spell to your Magicka pool.
-Atronach's 30% Magic Absorption is nothing less than a 30% chance to negate any spell.
-Best of all, it's calculated before Magic Resistance and Elemental Resistance, providing a third aegis protecting you from nasty spells.
+Magic absorption is a bit of an odd statistic, mostly because it’s poorly-worded in game.
+For example, the “Atronach” perk in the Alteration tree reads “Absorb 30% of the magicka of any spells that hit you”.
+Fair enough, you might think: so if a spell that costs 30 magicka hits you, you’ll absorb 10 magicka, right?
+Well, no. Instead, this effect has the stated chance to negate all damage from said spell, and if successful, it’ll add the full magicka cost of that spell to your magicka pool.
+Atronach’s 30% magic absorption is nothing less than a 30% chance to negate any spell.
+Best of all, it’s calculated before magic resistance and elemental resistance, providing a third aegis protecting you from nasty spells.

-Unfortunately it's terribly uncommon; you won't be able to enchant it onto gear, and there are only two ways to get it more or less permanently; the "Atronach" perk, and The Atronach Stone.
-Still, these effects combine to give you 80% Magic Absorption, which is damn near proof against most magical effects in the game, and in combination with a high Magic Resistance score and Elemental Resistances, it'll make enemy spells almost a non-issue.
+This sounds all too good to be true, and that’s because it is.
+Unfortunately, it’s rather uncommon.
+You won’t be able to enchant it onto gear, and there are only two ways to get it more or less permanently; the “Atronach” perk, and The Atronach Stone.
+Still, these effects combine to give you 80% Magic Absorption, which is damn near proof against most magical effects in the game, and in combination with a high magic resistance score and elemental resistances, it’ll make enemy spells almost a non-issue.